Cohabitation Agreement Solicitors

 A Cohabitation Agreement is a document that regulates what should happen to your assets and finances, as well as provisions for the care of any children if you and your partner separate.

-Cohabitation agreements are often drawn up prior to the couple moving in together.
-However, it is possible for couples already living together to put a cohabitation agreement in place.
+They are often drawn up prior to the couple moving in together.
+However, it is possible for couples already living together to put something in place.

 What needs to be included in a cohabitation agreement?

 Cohabitation agreements can cover a wide range of matters.
-Examples of what is generally added into a cohabitation agreement include:
+Examples of what is generally added include:

 - How each party contributes to household bills, rent, mortgage, and other financial responsibilities